flatbill/eleventy-netlify-boilerplate/pages/home.md

 ---
 # Welcome Home Sentient Beings
-home file is eleventy-netlify-boilerplate/pages/home.md this web page is a mix of  -----------   .ntk (nunjucks)   .md (markdown text files)
+home file is eleventy-netlify-boilerplate/pages/home.md this web page is a mix of .ntk (nunjucks)  and  .md (markdown text files)

 Why use this approach of Netlify + 11ty ?
 I don't know why.
 I suppose it's OK if you already love 11ty.